 Then the other major is issue is how to afford this loft conversion.
 I’m not yet sure how we will do this but where there’s a will, there’s a way right?
 And now I’ve written this post it has become even more real for me as I can totally imagine exactly what it will look like and how we will decorate.
 I even know where I will put all the furniture.

 I have used this useful calculator tool from SunLife in order to better understand the value of our property and how much money it has made us since we bought it.
 And in all honesty, I’m not sure whether a loft conversion would increase the value of our home that much, but it would increase the quality of life that our family has whilst living here.
 So it’s definitely high up on our renovations wish list.

 For the time being, until we work out how to proceed with our master plan, I can be found manically pinning loft conversion inspiration images over on Pinterest.
 One of the things that will be absolutely integral to the success of our loft conversion plans are the windows.
 Our flat is currently quite dark.
-The living room and master bedroom fare north facing and we (when I say we, I mean I) took the decision to paint them in dark shades of green and blue respectively.
+The living room and master bedroom face north and we (when I say we, I mean I) took the decision to paint them in dark shades of green and blue respectively.

 By converting the loft into a living room we could add large windows to the north west facing side of the roof and flood the space with light.
 This would mean the kitchen, which is already south facing, and living room would then be the brightest rooms in the flat and the bedrooms would be the darkest, which works for me.
 Dark bedrooms are great for sleeping!

 I’ve been checking out windows by Velux and I’ve found so much loft conversion inspiration from their lifestyle images.
 I was originally thinking that we should opt for the more costly option of creating a large dormer on the south facing elevation as this would give us a more usable space with bigger floor to ceiling windows, much like Karen Knox of Making Spaces did with her bedroom loft conversion (see image above).